-PPSY7201: Clinical Practicum I
+PPSY7201 : Clinical Practicum 201

 This course is designed to provide oversight, support, and consultation of the clinical practicum experience.
 Students will meet with an on-campus faculty member to review cases, integrate concepts from other courses, and receive feedback from their peers and faculty.
-Fee: Additional fee required.